 - Consumed by your audience — your content should be thorough enough to meet their needs

 - Found by your prospects — your content needs to rank in search engines so it’s found

 We’re going to tackle these in reverse order, starting with the basics of writing content that gets found by the people you want to attract.

 How long should a blog post be?
 Think about your rankings …

-If you write and publish a piece of content and no one ever finds it, it’s not going to do the job you set out for it to do:
+If you write and publish a piece of content and no one ever finds it, it’s not going to:

 - Establish your authority

-That’s why we’re going to start by looking at what search engines look for in a high-ranking piece of written content.
+That’s why we’re going to start by reviewing what search engines look for in a high-ranking piece of written content.

-Search engines use a complicated and ever-changing algorithm to serve up content in search.
+Search engines use a complicated and ever-changing algorithm to serve up content.